kubernetes/kubernetes/docs/salt.md

 ```
 The salt-master is contacted by each salt-minion and depending upon the machine information presented, the salt-master will provision the machine as either a kubernetes-master or kubernetes-minion with all the required capabilities needed to run Kubernetes.

 If you are running the Vagrant based environment, the **salt-api** service is running on the kubernetes-master.
 It is configured to enable the vagrant user to introspect the salt cluster in order to find out about machines in the Vagrant environment via a REST API.

 ## Salt security

 Security is not enabled on the salt-master, and the salt-master is configured to auto-accept incoming requests from minions.
-It is not recommended to use this security configuration in production environments.
+It is not recommended to use this security configuration in production environments without deeper study.
+(In some environments this isn't as bad as it might sound if the salt master port isn't externally accessible and you trust everyone on your network.)

 ```
 [root@kubernetes-master] $ cat /etc/salt/master.d/auto-accept.conf